FranckyC/SharePointBot/README.md

 1. Create a new QnA knowledge base (https://qnamaker.ai) and add it some values.
 Train and publish the KB.
 2. Create a new Azure Node JS empty web app and deploy the bot code.
 I suggest you to use a forked version of this repository as deployment source for the web app
-3. Set the Node JS environment variables corresponding to your setup in the newly created web application:
+3. Set the Node JS environment variables corresponding to your setup in the web application settings:

 Variable | Comment | Sample value
 -------- | ------- | ------------